NAGALAND

 Photographer Raajadharshini came into it slowly, without the rush to extract.
 Time first, images later.
 Names, conversations, shared pauses.
 The photographs grew out of that rhythm—less documentation, more exchange.
 What you see is built from those moments, where looking becomes mutual.

-Raajadharshini .
+Raajadharshini K

 Based between London and India